Arakan: First states and cities

-Rakhine migration
+Since in the 8th century, Arab merchants began conducting missionary activities in southeast Asia.
+Some researchers have speculated that Muslims used trade routes in the region to travel to India and China.
+A southern branch of the Silk Road connected India, Burma and China since the Neolithic period.
 It is unclear whether the Rakhine people were one of the tribes of the Burmese Pyu city-states because the people in those states at the time spoke a Tibeto-Burman language while Arakan (Rakhine) speakers are from the Sino-Tibetan language family.
 They began migrating to Arakan through the Arakan Mountains in the 9th century.
 The Rakhines settled in the valley of the Lemro River.
 Their cities included Sambawak I, Pyinsa, Parein, Hkrit, Sambawak II, Myohaung, Toungoo and Launggret.
-The cities flourished between the 11th and 15th centuries.
-The Burmese invaded Arakan in 1406.

-Indo-Islamic influence

-After the Burmese invasion, Min Saw Mon fled to Gaurh in the Bengal Sultanate, where he stayed in exile for 24 years after being granted asylum by Sultan Ghiyasuddin Azam Shah.
-The Bengal Sultanate was one of the major Islamic states established after the Muslim conquest of the Indian subcontinent.

-In 1430, Min Saw Mon regained control of Arakan with help from the Bengal Sultanate.
-He established his new capital in the city of Mrauk U. Arakan became a vassal state of the Bengal Sultanate and recognized Bengali sovereignty over some territory of northern Arakan.
-Arakanese kings adopted Islamic titles and struck the Bengali taka.
-Min Saw Mon was styled as Suleiman Shah.
-Bengalis settled in Arakan and formed their settlements.
+Le-Mro Period

+Following the decline of the Waithali Kingdom around 818 CE, the political center of Arakan shifted to the Lemro Valley.
+Four principal cities known as Pyinsa, Parein, Hkrit, and Launggyet served as successive capitals.

+The Lemro period was an era in Arakanese history that lasted from the 9th to the 15th centuries CE.
+It is defined by the establishment of several successive capitals along the Lemro River, known collectively as "Lemro," which translates to "four cities" in the Rakhine language.

+The Launggyet Dynasty (1251–1429) later marked the final phase of the Lemro period in Arakan's history.